-- 14. Complying with all expectations related to the District PD and Evaluation Plan. - 15.
-Initiating all budget requests through the academic dean and principal or designee. - 16.
-Carrying out all duties assigned by the administration. - 17.
-Taking an active part in staff development and collaborating with colleagues in professional learning communities to improve student learning. - 18.
-Maintaining an up-to-date plan book with requisite components (Standards/Competencies, Learning Objective, Instructional Strategies, Planned Assessments/Assignments). - 19.
-Taking part in communications among all members of the management structure, including the school board, while observing the chain of command. - 20.
-Expressing a voice in the school community to help to develop, organize, administer and explain the education program for the school. - 21.
-Helping to develop the curriculum within his/her teaching area and suggesting ways of integrating this curriculum with other departments where feasible - 22.
-Reviewing the material in the teacher and student handbooks and school board policy manual and adhering to all pertinent information and directives therein. - 23.
-Seeking permission from the principal when it is necessary to leave the building during the day.
-A teacher leaving the building, with permission, must sign out in the mail room. - 24.
-Maintaining a professional, ethical relationship with students, parents, colleagues, and the public. - 25.
-Reporting all instances of bullying, hazing, or harassment to the administration, as well as, all instances of student abuse or neglect to the proper authorities (Department of Youth and Families, 603-894-5533 School Counseling Counselors can assist teachers in this responsibility). - 26.
+- 13. Complying with all expectations related to the District PD and Evaluation Plan. - 14.
+Initiating all budget requests through the CIAS and principal or designee. - 15.
+Carrying out all duties assigned by the administration. - 16.
+Taking an active part in staff development and collaborating with colleagues in professional learning communities to improve student learning. - 17.
+Maintaining up-to-date plans for each course taught. - 18.
+Taking part in communications among all members of the management structure, including the school board, while observing the chain of command. - 19.
+Expressing a voice in the school community to help to develop, organize, administer and explain the education program for the school. - 20.
+Helping to develop the curriculum within his/her teaching area and suggesting ways of integrating this curriculum with other departments where feasible - 21.
+Reviewing the material in the teacher and student handbooks and school board policy manual and adhering to all pertinent information and directives therein. - 22.
+Seeking permission from the evaluator when it is necessary to leave the building during the day.
+A teacher leaving the building, with permission, must sign in/out in the front office upon leaving and returning to the school. - 23.
+Maintaining a professional, ethical relationship with students, parents, colleagues, and the public. - 24.
+Reporting all instances of bullying, hazing, or harassment to the administration, as well as, all instances of student abuse or neglect to the proper authorities (Department of Youth and Families, 603-894-5533 School Counseling Counselors can assist teachers in this responsibility). - 25.
 Reading all IEPs and 504 Plans and complying with all directives and required accommodations therein.

-Keys
+Keys TRHS Procedure

 All staff members are entitled to receive appropriate keys/swipe cards to areas of the building.
 The principal's secretary should be contacted at the beginning of the school year to obtain appropriate keys/swipe cards.
 Keys/Swipes must be returned at the end of the school year.
 All staff members must sign keys in and out with the principal's secretary.
 Do not lose Keys/Swipe Cards!
+Please let Patti Mangini know immediately if you cannot find your swipe card so she can turn off access.